patrickzw7/LeetCode/README.md

-# Leetcode_SQL
+# Leetcode

-The SQL coding problems I cracked from Leetcode.
+The coding problems I cracked from Leetcode.

+There are three categories: Algorithms (in Python), Database (in SQL), and Pandas.